 As a Certified Behavioral Consultant through the CCPDT, I abide by, and agree with their statement of E-collar usage.

 "The CCPDT believes that the administration of an electric stimulus during training should only be used after all other training options have been considered and rejected.
 A CCPDT certificant should never authorize or employ the use of electric stimulation as an initial training option.
 We strongly believe that the use of an electronic collar should be the last form of training considered before its use."

 To sum it up, I will only resort to E-collar conditioning when positive techniques fail.
 There are so many people against E-collar conditioning, and it's a shame because theres so much misconception of how it actually works.
 But when used properly, paired with positive reinforcement, and when the life of a dog is on the line, it's always worth trying.
 The sad truth is, most pure positive trainers will NOT take aggressive dogs.
 The most common response you'll get is "you need to see a behaviorist."
 Additionally, many veterinarians or trainers might suggest euthanasia due to that dog being a bite risk to the community.
 Myself, on the other hand, will take these dogs for training, and if vibration collars or E-collar training can help the dog, and can it mean saving the dogs life... that's very worth it to me.
 That's what this is all about anyways!

 Additional Lessons (after the first 3): $100 each

 * Once you have completed 3 sessions with me, you get this rate for the remainder of your dogs life

-I serve ALL of New Hampshire, and some parts of Massachusetts and Maine.
+I serve the Bryan/College Station area, and some surrounding areas.
 I may charge a small fee for travel, even for the consultation, if the location is very far from my home.

 If you would like to schedule a consultation please contact me here, or call/email me.